cognitive-catalyst/WA-Testing-Tool/examples/long-tail-scoring.md

 ## Invocation
 Workflow #1
-Assuming input file at `data/test-out.csv` created by other tools in this repository and writing to `test-out-metrics.csv'.
+Assuming input file at `data/blind-out.csv` created by other tools in this repository and writing to `blind-out-metrics.csv'.

 ```
-python utils/longtailscoring.py -i data/test-out.csv -o data/test-out-metrics.csv
+python utils/longtailscoring.py -i data/blind-out.csv -o data/blind-out-metrics.csv
 ```

 Workflow #2